The Best $2000 Premium Gaming PC Build – April 2026

 The Guru’s Tip

-While we typically recommended air coolers in this build, liquid coolers have dropped so much in price that they are now the preferred option.
+While we used to recommend air coolers in this build, liquid coolers have dropped so much in price that they are now the preferred option.

 • Operating System